Are you a city dweller itching to move towards an off grid life? If so, you need to get started on off grid living preparation.

 Subscribe to our Free Resource Library and get access to our big list of

-75 90 online resources for homesteading and living off the grid - the link is at the bottom of this post).
+75 90 online resources for homesteading and living off the grid.

 Courses to Try

-- First aid: Depending on your chosen location, it could be hours to the closest medical facility.
-Do yourself a favor, and learn some basic first aid.
+Depending on your chosen location, it could be hours to the closest medical facility.
+Do yourself a favor.
+Learn some basic first aid.
 And when you finish the course, buy a First Aid Kit.

 8. Network With Others Living Off Grid